Saul Goodman: Season 2

-Saul later asks Mike about Heisenberg and Mike identifies Walt and Jesse for him, but warns Saul against getting involved with them.
-(Note: As shown in the Better Call Saul episode "Breaking Bad") Saul meets with them anyway and tells them about Jimmy "In-'N-Out" Kilkelly, who makes a living confessing to the crimes of others and going to prison.
+Saul meets with them later and tells them about Jimmy "In-'N-Out" Kilkelly, who makes a living confessing to the crimes of others and going to prison.
 Saul arranges for Kilkelly to be arrested and confess to being Heisenberg.
 The DEA busts Kilkelly when Badger meets with him for a drug deal, but Hank is not completely convinced.
-Later, Saul visits Walt at the school where he works and informs Walt that he was too easy to find.
-Saul offers to be Walt's full-time legal counsel, money launderer, and adviser.
+Later, Saul hires Mike to look into Heisenberg and Mike identifies Walt for him, but warns Saul against getting involved with him, seeing him as an amateur.
+(Note: As shown in the Better Call Saul episode "Breaking Bad".)
+Seeing potential in profiting off of their business, Saul visits Walt at the school where he works, informing him he was too easy to find, and offers to be Walt's full-time legal counsel, money launderer, and adviser.
 Walt accepts and Saul becomes Walt and Jesse's lawyer and consigliere.

 Combo, Jesse's friend and a meth dealer for Jesse and Walt, is killed by a rival gang, and Jesse's friends refuse to continue selling meth.
 Saul promises to contact another dealer, Gus, though he warns them Gus is very selective when deciding with whom to work.
 Walt ultimately convinces Gus to buy his latest batch for nearly a million dollars, but Gus expresses strong reservations about Jesse's trustworthiness because of his obvious drug use.

 When Walt complains to Saul that he cannot actually use the money he makes, Saul tells Walt he could launder his money through the website his son, Walter Jr., set up, "SaveWalterWhite.com".
 Saul contacts a hacker in Belarus who can make it look like real donations are coming into the website, when in reality the money is all Walt's.
-Later when Jesse's girlfriend Jane Margolis dies of a heroin overdose, Saul sends Mike to remove all evidence of drug use and to coach Jesse into saying what he needs to say to remove suspicion.
+Later, when Jesse's girlfriend Jane Margolis dies of a heroin overdose, Saul sends Mike to remove all evidence of drug use and to coach Jesse into saying what he needs to say to remove suspicion.